 Nextcloud is a powerful, flexible, and free cloud storage solution.
 Between the core product and the 100+ apps you can add to it, you can create anything from basic cloud storage to a complete environment for home or business use.

 We also have a guide on the best secure cloud storage.
-And check out these other cloud storage reviews from Restore Privacy:
+Or if that doesn’t work for you, check out these other cloud storage reviews from Restore Privacy:

 - MEGA cloud storage review